arjun21112000/Supply-chain-management-/README.md

 ## Usage Instructions
 ### Cloning the Repository:
-Clone the project repository using the command `git clone https://github.com/DeveshGaonkar/Bank_Analytics` in your preferred terminal.
+Clone the project repository using the command `https://github.com/arjun21112000/Supply-chain-management-` in your preferred terminal.
 This creates a local copy of the project files on your machine.

 ### Setting Up Data Sources:
 To work with the dashboards and SQL queries, ensure Product_data.csv, Store.csv, Inventory.csv, customers.csv,  sales.csv and Point_of_sales.csv are available in the designated folders.
 Open the respective dashboard tools and link these datasets to your project.